bryceshirley/iris-gpubench/README.md

 - using shell check from bash script (similar to pylint) on bash script
 - use pylint and isort
 - add a requirements.txt file for setup
 - Add CI tests for python script
+- Make monitor.sh collect errors from sciml-bench command

 The Command
 ===========